liu7d7/notes/notes.md

 - mr. president...provide for it
     1. people are predisposed to stay passive (hope) rather than act, even when they are stuck in a bad situation
     2. wise men do not choose to stay passive at a time like this
-    3. I want to know the whole truth (not stay passive)
+    3. therefore, I do not want to stay passive; I want to know the whole truth

--
+- I have but but one lamp...